The Ice Palace (short story): Background

 The ice palace referenced in the story is based on one that appeared at the 1887 St. Paul, Minnesota, Winter Carnival.
 A native of the city, Fitzgerald probably heard of the structure during his childhood.
 The ice labyrinth contained in the bottom floor of the palace appeared as part of the 1888 Ice Palace.

 F. Scott Fitzgerald traced the origins of the story to events that occurred in 1920.

 The first was the despairing remark of an unidentified girl he met in St. Paul, Minnesota:

 "Here comes the winter," she said as a scattering of confetti-like snow blew along the street.
 I thought immediately of the winters I had known there, their bleakness and dreariness and seemingly endless length…

 The second was an exchange he had with his future spouse, Zelda Sayre, while visiting Montgomery, Alabama.

 During the early months of their courtship, Zelda and Scott strolled through the Confederate Cemetery at Oakwood Cemetery.
 While walking past the headstones, Scott ostensibly failed to show sufficient reverence, and Zelda informed Scott that he would never understand how she felt about the Confederate dead.
 Scott wrote:

 She told me I would never understand how she felt about the Confederate graves, and I told her I understood so well that I could put it on paper.
 Next day on my way back to St. Paul, it came to me that it was all one story.

-Scott drew upon Zelda's intense feelings about the Confederate States of America and the Old South for his short story about a Southern girl who becomes lost in an ice maze while visiting a northern town.
+Scott drew on Zelda's intense feelings about the Confederate States of America and the South for his short story about a Southern girl who becomes lost in an ice maze while visiting a northern town.
+Whereas F. Scott Fitzgerald denigrated his family's Confederate relatives such as Mary Surratt and mocked the Sayre family's intense devotion to the Confederacy, Zelda described herself as "a Typhoid Mary of Confederate tradition".

 Friction between Zelda and Scott regarding the South resurfaced in February 1921 during Zelda's pregnancy.
-Zelda requested that the child be born on Southern soil in Alabama, but Fitzgerald refused.
+She requested that the child be born on Southern soil in Alabama, but Fitzgerald refused.
 Zelda wrote to a friend: "Scott's changed...
 He used... to say he loved the South, but now he wants to get as far away from it as he can."
-To Zelda's chagrin, her husband insisted upon having their baby on northern soil in St. Paul.
+To her dismay, Scott insisted upon having their baby on northern soil in St. Paul.